pingcap/docs/op-guide/configuration.md

 ### `--advertise-address`

-- The IP address that advertise the TiDB server.
+- The IP address used to access the TiDB server
 - Default: ""
-- TiDB will store some information to PD such as  `advertise-address`.
-Please make sure  `advertise-address` is a public IP, such as 172.16.30.8, Otherwise `advertise-address` will be meaningless.
+- TiDB stores some information to PD, such as `advertise-address`.
+Make sure `advertise-address` is a public IP, such as 172.16.30.8.
+Otherwise, `advertise-address` is meaningless.

 ### `--binlog-socket`